Quin-Riley-A/pizza-parlor/README.md

-This README will function as a note taking document for the moment before transitioning to a properly formatted readme as functionality develops.Initial construction will go as follows:
+This README will function as a note taking document for the moment before transitioning to a properly formatted readme as functionality develops.
+The complete sequence of business logic tests can be found [here](/tests.md).
+Initial construction will go as follows:

 *Build initial Pizza constructor function using TDD